susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/README.md

 # README

-The following document provides the basic Workflow to perform the Analysis or the Mr-0 accession of A. thaliana.
-The Results and discussions are kept separate documents :
+This document provides the full workflow used to analyse the Arabidopsis thaliana MR-0 accession.
+All scientific interpretation, figures, and discussion are kept in a separate document:

-- Eukaryote_Genome_Annotation/RESULTS.md
+- `Eukaryote_Genome_Annotation/RESULTS.md``

-Please keep in mind that all provided commands assume the initital position to be in the Project folder.
+All commands assume execution from the project root directory.

 ## Part 1.
 Transposable Element Annotation

 This section documents the full workflow used to identify, classify, and explore transposable elements in the genome assembly, following the procedures outlined in Manual 1 (Transposable Element Annotation).

+It is split into four main parts :

 ### 1.1 Running EDTA to generate a genome-wide TE annotation